Hamideh-ghanadian/ChatGPT-Prompt-Engineering/Summarizing/Readme.md

 ```
 The panda plush toy is soft, cute, and loved by the recipient, but the price may be too high for its size.
 ```
+#### Comment
+But in these summaries, even though it  generated the information relevant to shipping, it had some other information too, which you could decide may or may not be hopeful.